 Cons / For some reason, the world’s premier Android device is still anchored to TouchWiz and carrier bloatware.

 Verdict / The Galaxy S7 takes a great thing and makes it even better.
 It may be pricey, but it’s the most capable smartphone you can buy.

-The Galaxy S7 is the best smartphone Samsung has ever made.
+When it was released, the Galaxy S7 was the best smartphone Samsung has ever made.
+It has been surpassed, of course, by the Galaxy S8.
 It’s delightfully snappy, unabashedly sleek and boasts a superb camera.
 It’s water resistant and crafted from the finest materials.
 And after a noticeable absence from the Galaxy line, its microSD card slot has made a triumphant return.
 This truly is an amazing device.